axewizardbgg/guards-cairn-1e-adventure/src/Story.md

 ### Study
 Upon first entry:

 _Halmoor leads the way into a large well-lit room that appears to be some sort of office.
 Natural light floods in from the large windows that overlook the street and the gate entrance of the estate property.
-An ornate desk surrounded by lavish chairs seems to be the centerpiece, the walls are lined with packed bookshelves or display cases containing rarities, and a heavy locked chest sits below the window.
+An ornate desk surrounded by lavish chairs seems to be the centerpiece, the walls are lined with packed bookshelves or display cases containing rarities, and a heavy locked chest sits below the window._

 Items of note:
  - Halmoor will unlock the chest and display cases upon request.
- - A several ledgers are stacked on his desk in plain sight.
+ - Several ledgers are stacked on his desk in plain sight.
 (Key Item, bulky)
- - A stash of journals can be found in a false bottom in the chest underneath loads of gold and gems which are sorted in manageable pouches (Key Item, bulky).
+ - A stash of journals can be found in a false bottom in the chest underneath loads of pouches filled with gold and gems (Key Item, bulky).
 Nothing of immediate relevant interest is found in the contents if a player reads it.
  - Cryptic letters can be found in a false bottom in one of the display cases.
 (Key Item)

 ### Guest Bedroom